Meet the new class of TED Fellows and returning Senior Fellows who will share their ideas and innovations at TED2018.

 Chakrabarty is a systematist and an ichthyologist studying the evolution and biogeography of both freshwater and marine fishes.
 His work includes studies of Neotropical (Central and South America, Caribbean) and Indo-West Pacific (Indian and Western Pacific Ocean) fishes.
 His natural history collecting efforts include trips to Japan, Australia, Taiwan, Madagascar, Panama, Kuwait and many other countries.
 He has discovered over a dozen new species including new anglerfishes and cavefishes.

 The LSU Museum of Natural Science fish collection that Chakrabarty oversees includes nearly half a million fish specimens and nearly 10,000 DNA samples covering most major groups of fishes.
 He earned his PhD at the University of Michigan and his undergraduate degree is from McGill University in Montreal.
 He has written two books including A Guide to Academia: Getting into and Surviving Grad School, Postdocs and a Research Job.
 He is also a former Program Director at the National Science Foundation.
-He was named a TED Fellow in 2016.
+He was named a TED Fellow in 2016 and a TED Senior Fellow in 2018.

 Laura L. Dunn, Esq., advances victims' rights through legislative and policy efforts, as well as direct representation of survivors in campus, criminal and civil systems.
 As a nationally-recognized victim-turned-victims’ rights attorney and social entrepreneur, her work has been featured by National Public Radio, PEOPLE Magazine, Forbes, the National Law Journal, the New York Times and many more .